How to file for a divorce in the UK

 Step-by-step guide on how to apply for divorce:

-If you’re wondering how you go about applying for a divorce, read the simple steps in our guide below.
+If you’re wondering how to file a divorce in the UK, read the simple steps in our guide below.

-Starting the divorce or dissolution process can feel daunting.
-Understanding the divorce process can reduce stress and help you find the best route forward.
+Starting the divorce or dissolution process and learning how to start a divorce can feel daunting.
+Understanding the divorce application process can reduce stress and help you find the best route forward.

 In this guide, we will take you through the entire process of applying for a divorce in England and Wales.

 In England and Wales, the legal steps necessary to get a divorce are identical to those required for dissolving a civil partnership.
 However, we’ve written a full guide on how to dissolve a civil partnership.
-The way in which you manage the process varies and we’ll explore the options available to you below.
+How you manage the process varies, and we’ll explore the options available to you below.

 File for divorce step-by-step: